ThibaultFillion/strengths/paper/paper.md

 mutually converting into each other (Fig. \ref{example2} (a)).
 We first simulate the evolution of the system in 1 dimension using the
 $\tau$-leap algorithm [@gillespie_approximate_2001].
 The corresponding
-spatio-temporal evolution of $A$ concentration over time is reported in Fig. \ref{example2} (c) as a 2D heat map.
+spatiotemporal evolution of $A$ concentration over time is reported in Fig. \ref{example2} (c) as a 2D heat map.
 It can be observed how the system, starting from a homogeneous state, progressively builds up spatial reaction-diffusion patterns.